BartMassey/wordle5/README.md

 [Reddit thread](https://www.reddit.com/r/learnrust/comments/x5ykmt/comment/in7l45g/).

-My solution is blazingly fast, solving the standard problem in about 25ms of wall clock time single-threaded on my Ryzen 9 3900X desktop.
+My solution is blazingly fast, solving the standard problem in about 10ms of wall clock time on my 12-core Ryzen 9 3900X desktop using `rayon` parallelism.
+The solution time is about 25ms single-threaded; use `--no-default-features` in the build for this option.

 Flamegraph profiling shows that about two-thirds of the runtime is spent in the solver proper, so there's still some room for improvement, albeit with diminishing returns.
 Larger dictionaries would load the solver somewhat harder.

-I've also tried to make my solution clear and readable.
+I've tried to make my solution clear and readable.
 Please see the Rustdoc and source code for details.

 Invoke the program with a list of the dictionary files to be read.
 Dictionary files should consist of ASCII lowercase